milahu/collapseos/recipes/z80mbc2/README.md

 Mount the SD card on your modern computer and copy `os.bin` as `autoboot.bin`, overwriting the binary that was previously there.

+We also have to copy the blkfs over.
+This is done by using IOS' drive system.
+Each `DSxNyy.DSK` file on the card is a drive, each drive has 512 track of 32 sectors of 512 bytes, so one drive is plenty for our needs.
+Collapse OS hardcodes drive 0.

+Each drive is part of a set.
+IOS theoretically supports up to 10 sets, but the binary shipped by default only accepts 4.
+You have to overwrite an existing set.
+I used set 3.
+So, copy `blkfs` to file `DS3N00.DSK`.
+If you want, you can change the name of the set by changing the contents of `DS3NAM.DAT`.

 Put back the SD card in the Z80-MBC2 and power it up by connecting the FTDI adapter to it (red: VCC, black: GND, green: TX, white: RX).